Tag: Jon Zirkle

 By Jon Zirkle

-A few weeks ago, I was in downtown Goshen for a midday meeting and encountered high school students marching to the Goshen courthouse square in protest of ICE.
+A few weeks ago, I was in downtown Goshen for a midday meeting and encountered high school students marching to the Goshen courthouse square.
 I was moved to see so many young people taking prophetic public action.
 Many of them were youth I recognized from nearby Mennonite congregations.

-One of the youth was Isaya Magatti, a high school junior who attends Assembly Mennonite Church and is part of the Mennonite Youth Fellowship (MYF) group.
+One of the youth was Isaya Magatti, a high school junior I know from church who is part of the Mennonite Youth Fellowship (MYF) group.
 The next day I saw him and several other MYF members in photos from the march included in our congregation’s weekly prayer and sharing email.
 On a number of occasions, I’ve had a chance to hear Isaya read Scripture aloud and make announcements in Sunday morning worship.
 His maturity, sincerity, prophetic voice, and heart for justice are noteworthy.
 It being Black History Month, I felt it could be a good opportunity to hear from a teenager who identifies as a Black male and possibly write an article for our Mennonite Men newsletter.
 I reached out to Isaya’s father, Tobias, to see about interviewing Isaya, and I was grateful that he and Isaya agreed.

 Meeting up with Isaya for a conversation was both a good opportunity to hear about his experiences and to share about Mennonite Men.
 First, we talked about the MCUSA convention back in July that we both attended and its theme, “Follow Jesus”.
 I asked how that theme and phrase lands for him.